-Human error. - Though fraudulent research is often cited as reason to make research more reproducible (e.g., is often difficult to reproduce.
-People forget small details of how they performed analyses.
-They fail to describe data collection protocols or analyses completely despite their best efforts and multiple reviewers checking their work.

-Crocker and Cooper 2011; loannidis 2005; Laine et al. 2007), many more innocent reasons exist as to why research complete.
-Science is performed by fallible humans, and a wide variety of common events can render research less reproducible.
+Human error. - Though fraudulent research is often cited as reason to make research more 153 reproducible (e.g., Ioannidis 2005; Laine et al. 2007; Crocker and Cooper 2011), many more 154 innocent reasons exist as to why research is often difficult to reproduce (e.g., Elliott 2014).
+People 155 forget small details of how they performed analyses.
+They fail to describe data collection 156 protocols or analyses completely despite their best efforts and multiple reviewers checking their 157 work.
+They perform sloppy analyses because they just want to be done with a project that feels 158 like it is taking forever to complete.
+Science is performed by fallible humans, and a wide variety 159 of common events can render research less reproducible.
+160